tdex-network/tdex-feeder/README.md

 # tdex-feeder

-Feeder allows to connect an external price feed to the TDex Daemon to determine the current market price
+Feeder allows to connect several price feeds to TDex Daemon(s) in order to automatically update the markets prices.

 ## Overview